jbittel/django-mama-cas/docs/forms.rst

     following fields:

     ``username``
         The username of the client requesting authentication.
 The provided string is automatically converted to lowercase for consistency.
 This field is required.

     ``password``
         The password of the client requesting authentication.
 This field is required.

     ``service``
-        The service that the client is attempting authentication to access, typically represented as a URL.
+        The service the client is attempting to access, typically represented as a URL.
 This is a hidden, optional field and is automatically added to the form when provided.

     The form's ``clean()`` method attempts authentication against the configured authentication backends and verifies that the user account is active.